 Sound purchasing policies and procedures are necessary for efficient and effective management.
 These policies and procedures for Limestone University are as follows:

-With the exception of construction or other Board of Trustees designated requirements, only the president and the vice president for financial affairs are authorized to commit funds for the University.
-The VP of Finance, Operations & Administration, in administering these policies and procedures, will act as the central agency for all purchasing.
+Except for construction or other Board of Trustees designated requirements, only the President and the CFO are authorized to commit funds for the University.
+The CFO, in administering these policies and procedures, will act as the central agency for all purchasing.

 The purpose of these policies is to assist department heads in purchasing the goods and services necessary to operate their departments.
 These procedures are also intended to aid in budget control.
-Requests which are denied may be appealed to the president.
+Requests which are denied by the CFO may be appealed to the president.

-Any purchases which cause a budget to be exceeded become the responsibility of the administrator responsible for that budget.
+Any purchases that cause a budget to be exceeded become the responsibility of the administrator responsible for that budget.

-The Business Office has the authority and responsibility for procuring the requirements for all materials, equipment and services within the University System in accordance with the Limestone University Procurement Guidelines.
+The Business Office has the authority and responsibility for establishing the requirements for procuring all materials, equipment, and services within the University System in accordance with the Limestone University Procurement Guidelines.

-Purchases are to only be made for expenses for Limestone University and the employees of Limestone University when the purchases are needed to perform the employee’s job.
-If there is any expense that is being made for individuals that are not Limestone University employees or perspective Limestone University employees then they will need to be pre-approved by the VP of Finance, Operations & Administration or the Controller.
+Purchases are only made for Limestone University and its employees when the purchases are needed to perform the employee’s job.
+Any expense requested for individuals who are not Limestone University employees or perspective Limestone University employees will need to be pre-approved by the CFO or the Controller.

-Final interpretation of the Limestone University Purchasing Policy will be determined by the Controller or the VP of Finance, Operations & Administration.
+The final interpretation of the Limestone University Purchasing Policy will be determined by the Controller or the CFO.

 Procurement Guidelines:

-The University cashier is authorized to cash personal checks not to exceed $100.00 for students, faculty, and staff employees.
-The university cashier is also authorized to disburse petty cash for small one-time purchases not to exceed $50.00 when time does not permit the completion of an EPP Form and use of the normal purchasing procedures, however the same supporting documentation is required.
-A $25.00 bad check fee will be assessed in the event a personal check is returned from the bank marked “NSF” and check-cashing privileges of the individual who wrote the bad check will be suspended.
-Travel and Staff Development expenses should not use Petty Cash, they should use the normal purchasing process in order to have proper approval of the expenses.
+The University cashier is authorized to disburse petty cash for small one-time purchases not to exceed $50.00 unless otherwise authorized by the CFO when time does not permit the completion of the normal purchasing procedures.
+Travel and Staff Development expenses should not use Petty Cash, they should use the normal purchasing process to have proper approval of the expenses.

 Requests for Payment/Purchase/Reimbursement